donkeyrat/HiddenUnits/README.md

  - Fixed outdated zombification code.
  - Fixed numerous other outdated code.

+## 1.2.0

+ - Added TGCore as a dependency.
+ - Rebalanced (nearly) every unit (let us know if anything seems unbalanced still).
+ - Reworked Sand Mage (new tornado behavior and sound/visual effects).
+ - Reworked Scribe (locusts have new visuals and behavior, unit has new outfit).
+ - Reworked Sun Chariot (complete mechanical and visual revamp, renamed to Merchant).
+ - Reworked Witch Doctor (complete mechanical revamp).
+ - Reworked Reaver (many mechanical tweaks, wolves more stable).
+ - Reworked Mummy (new weapons and visuals).
+ - Reworked Selket (proper scorpion walking and mechanical changes).
+ - Reworked Warrior of Ra (unit has been mechanically redesigned).
+ - Reworked Ares (complete mechanical revamp).
+ - Reworked Seraphim (it is now killable).
+ - Gave Apollo a new cape.
+ - Gave Centaur a new belt and scabbards.
+ - Gave numerous powerful units custom outline colors (available in the Unit Creator).
+ - Gave nearly every unit new sound effects.
+ - Gave the Helicopter team coloring.
+ - Tweaked many other units.
+ - Chinese translation has been redone by StarFan.
+ - Fixed a bug where the Spider Mage's webs would despawn incorrectly.
+ - Fixed numerous other bugs.

 ## Credits

 This mod was created by Team Grad, an ambitious mod team that aims to improve the game through adding a plethora of new content to Totally Accurate Battle Simulator!